desserdmi/olfactory_bulb/README.md

  1. Clinical data acquisition (already done)
  2. Collecting (merge) data to one big dataset  (currently under development)
  3. Preprocessing of collected dataset
-4. automatic feature selection procedure in order to identify biomarkers that are relevant for the diagnosis using Recursive Feature
+4. Developing an automatic feature selection algorithm in order to identify biomarkers that are relevant for the diagnosis.
 Elimination with Support Vector Machine (RFE-SVM) *(Leonardo Gutiérrez-Gómez,  Jean-Charles Delvenne https://doi.org/10.1101/711135)*